theNewDynamic/thenewdynamic.org/content/tool/troglio.md

 Write into Trello cards like if they were pages.
 Collaborate, use markdown, attach images, preview your work…publish!

-Troglio is a Trello Power-up. credenzas.
+Troglio is a Trello Power-up. credenzas